gsrednick/moorea_spatial_portfolio/README.md

 # Code in support of Spatial portfolios in coral metapopulations are shaped by spatiotemporal asynchrony in environmental conditions

-Authors: Griffin Srednick, Kristen Davis, Peter Edmunds Published in: Ecology Letters, 2025
+Authors: Griffin Srednick, Kristen Davis, Peter Edmunds Published in: Ecology Letters, XXXX

 Folders: